-- You must be low-income.
+- Low-income or working class.
 Low-income is 200% of the poverty level.
 Check here if you meet the low-income guidelines.
-If you qualify for any government program; food programs including SNAP and free or reduced school lunches, housing assistance, disability, medicade, etc you automatically qualify for Doc U.
+If you qualify for any government program; food programs including SNAP and free or reduced school lunches, housing assistance, disability, medicaid, etc you automatically qualify for Doc U.

-- want mentorship from SPNN staff and visiting artists
+- Openness to mentorship from SPNN staff and visiting artists

 Past participants experience: